-The condensed consolidated and separate financial statements of the Bank and its subsidiary have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+The condensed consolidated and separate financial statements of the Bank and its subsidiary have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) and in the manner required by the Companies and Allied Matters Act of Nigeria, The Financial Reporting Council of Nigeria Act No 6, 2011, the Banks and Other Financial Institutions Act of Nigeria, and relevant Central Bank of Nigeria circulars.

-The condensed consolidated and separate financial statements have been prepared on a historical cost basis, except for investments carried at fair value through other comprehensive income, financial assets and liabilities held for trading, all of which have been measured at fair value.
+The condensed consolidated and separate financial statements have been prepared on a historical cost basis, except for financial assets measured at fair value.

-The condensed consolidated and separate financial statements are presented in Nigerian Naira and all values are rounded to the nearest million (N'million) except when otherwise indicated.
+The condensed consolidated and separate financial statements are presented in Nigerian Naira and all values are rounded to the nearest million (H'million) except when otherwise indicated.